g41797/matryoshka-3tk/README.md

 **`create` is not the only way in.**

+You may allocate the struct yourself.

+- From your own allocator.
-You may allocate the struct yourself — from your own allocator, or as a field of something bigger you already have.
+- Or as a field of something bigger you already have.

 Then write the type into it once: